pvial00/DarkCastle/README.md

 DarkCastle allows for general file encryption or file exchange between two people using Q'loQ public keys.

-DarkCastle is accepting ciphers.
-Email pvial00@gmail.com or open a github issue to submit/integrate a cipher, hash function, KDF or authentication method.

 *** Works on Linux, MacOS

 # Algorithms and authenticators